Snowflake-Labs/sfquickstarts/site/sfguides/src/coherent_spark_connector/coherent_spark_connector.md

 ### 2. How is my Snowflake data kept safe when using the synchronized Spark functions?

-The Spark connector relies on the Spark API endpoint, which means that data from Snowflake will be taken into the Spark server for processing.
-All UDFs generated from the Spark connector setup process follow Snowflake's advice on ensuring the entire data transition is implemented in the secured environment.
+The first version of the Spark connector relies on the Spark API endpoint, which means that data from Snowflake will be taken into the Spark server for processing.
+All UDFs generated from the Spark connector setup process follow the advice given by Snowflake to ensure the entire data transition is implemented in the secured environment.
 The UDF owner must grant callers appropriate privilege(s) on the UDF access and usage.
 Snowflake users need to provide subscription information (API key) when calling the Spark proxy service.
 For more information, please refer to [Snowflake's documentation on external function security.](https://docs.snowflake.com/en/sql-reference/external-functions-security)